Share

 Vitamin E: The Prenatal Protector

-In short, all four fat-soluble vitamins – A, D, K2, and E – work together to set up your child’s dental health before birth.
-A deficiency in any one of them during pregnancy can undermine the others’ efforts and leave “weak spots” in the teeth or jaw.
-But when a pregnant woman’s diet is rich in these nutrients (think wild-caught fish, pastured egg yolks, organ meats like liver, and plenty of grass-fed butter or ghee), she’s giving her baby the best possible head start for strong, cavity-resistant teeth.
-The early dental pioneers saw it clearly: children whose mothers had excellent diets grew up with remarkably good teeth.
-Modern science is catching up, but this wisdom has been around for ages in traditional cultures.
+In short, all four fat-soluble vitamins – A, D, K2, and E – work together to set up your child's dental health before birth.
+When a pregnant woman's diet is rich in these nutrients (think wild-caught fish, pastured egg yolks, organ meats like liver, and grass-fed butter), she's giving her baby the best possible head start for strong, cavity-resistant teeth.